vandertyson/moosic/README.md

 - Command line: npm start
 - If console logs error with message "Promise not found", replace your typings folder with our folder
 - Done.
 App is hosted at http://localhost:4200
+- For mock, find at public/mock/hot100.json.
+All playlist request share the same repsonse